-In September 2018, the Japanese government submitted its opinion on the Personal Information Protection Bill.
-We will continue to work with industry to closely monitor future legalization processes and related laws and regulations so as not to unfairly infringe on the free flow of information and the rights of foreign operators.
+In February 2020, the Japanese government submitted its opinion on the 2019 Bill.
+The bill was submitted to the lower house in December 2019 and is now under deliberation of national assembly.
+We will continue to work with industry to closely monitor future legalization processes and related laws and regulations to avoid unfair infringement on the free flow of information and the rights of foreign operators.